 Autism, sometimes known as Autism Spectrum Disorder (ASD), fits within the umbrella-term Pervasive Developmental Disorder (PDD) which affects children at an early age.
 It is characterized by qualitative distortions in the child's development of communication, social skills, and repetitive/stereotypical behavior.

 Our special education certified teachers approach each child as a unique individual and design an individualized curriculum to meet his or her needs.
 While the learning goals are set annually for children in their Individualized Educational Programs (IEPs), the universal goals for students are to increase independence, increase comfort in social interaction, and promote language and functional literacy.

-The students in the Autistic classes participate in many specialty classes at Green Tree School.
+The students in the Autistic classes participate in many specialty classes at Green Tree School & Services.
 Certified instructors and/or master level therapists provide all these classes or therapy sessions.
 They include: